gchq/stroom-docs/user-guide/finding-things/finding-things.md

 feed status:ok
 ```

-The above would match items with the Name OR Type fields match `feed` AND the Status field matches `ok`.
+The above would match items where the Name OR Type fields match `feed` AND the Status field matches `ok`.

 ### Match Negation

 Each match item can be negated using the `!` prefix.
 This is also described in [Common Fuzzy Matching](#common-fuzzy-matching).
-The prefix is applied after the field qualifier.
+The prefix is applied **after** the field qualifier.
 E.g:

 ```
 name:xml source:!/default
 ```
 In the above example it would match on items where the Name field matched `xml` and the Source field does NOT match the regex pattern `default`.

 ### Spaces and Quotes